12 Legal Documents Required To Sell A House Without A Realtor

 #7 Warranties

-If you’ve recently purchased any major home appliances that are being sold with the house, it’s time to scrounge up that documentation, including information on warranties.4
+If you’ve recently purchased any major home appliances that are being sold with the house, it’s time to scrounge up that documentation, including information on warranties.
+If the appliances are still within warranty, pass on their documentation to the new owner of the house once the sale is complete.

 #8 Homeowners Association (HOA) Agreements